Welcome to Year 4/5 C

-Our class has been looking carefully at the school values of Respect, Responsibility and Resilience and has discussed what we would like our class ethos to be and have agreed on our shared values which have become our class charter.
+Our class has looked carefully at the school values of Respect, Responsibility and Resilience and we have discussed what we would like our class ethos to be, we have agreed on our shared values which have become our class charter.
 We believe in supporting and encouraging each other, treating each other fairly, listening to each other, respecting each other and having a positive attitude to everything we do.
 We believe that we all have a voice in our class and school and work hard to build a community that we are proud of!

-This term we shall be focusing our learning around the texts 'Journey to Jo'burg' and 'The other side of the truth' both by author Beverley Naidoo.
+This term we shall be focusing our learning around the text 'Kensuke's Kingdom' by Michael Morpurgo.

-In Guided Reading the children will be given the opportunity to read the book, exploring the different themes and the effect of the Apartheid on the characters.
-They will be given the chance to explore the different cultural themes within the book and express their thoughts and feelings on these.
+In Guided Reading the children will be given the opportunity to read the book, exploring the different themes and the friendship that forms between two characters stranded on an island in the South Pacific.
+They will be given the chance to express their thoughts and feelings about survival in a 'new world' and co-habitation with a stranger, the islands wildlife and the force of mother nature.
 The children will face a range of challenges, from writing in-depth character descriptions, to learning how to answer comprehension based questions using point, evidence and explain.

-Later on the in term the children will focus their learning on fractions, decimals and percentages, learning the equivalence and how to solve problems using these.
+Later on the in term the children will focus their learning on angles, position and direction before moving on to measuring volume.